shan-kylin1997/WaveNet-BTC/README.md

 (3) [Fast Wavenet Generation Algorithm](https://arxiv.org/abs/1611.09482)

-The model was run on only a single day's at a time at 1-minute resolution.
+The model was run on only indavidual day's data at a time at 1-minute resolution.
 The model was fit on data up to 6pm, then generated a dynamic forecast forward for the rest of the day.
 Sample foecast on the most recent day in the data set:

 ![Coinbase Price on 2017-10-19 by minute](https://github.com/kykosic/WaveNet-BTC/blob/master/images/sample_output.png "Sample forecast of most recent date in data set")